-September and February are Dental Awareness Months!
-Professional dental care is an extremely important and often overlooked form of preventative medicine.
+February and September are our Dental Awareness Months!
+Professional dental care is an extremely important and often overlooked form of preventative veterinary medicine.
 Poor dental health can result in the obvious bad breath, but left untreated can evolve into a wide variety of problems ranging from tooth loss and pain to weight loss and organ dysfunction.
-The AVMA (American Association of Veterinary Medicine) continues to promote September & February as Dental Awareness Months.
-We at FFVH support this campaign by offering 50% OFF the standard cleaning price the entire month of February and September.
+The AVMA (American Association of Veterinary Medicine) continues to promote February as National Dental Awareness Month.
+We at FFVH support this campaign by offering 50% OFF the standard cleaning price for the entire month of February and September.

-This year we are proud to introduce dental x rays to continue to provide your pets with state of the art care.
+Utilizing dental radiographs as a key component of the thorough dental evaluation we strive to provide your pets with state of the art care.
 Most of your pets teeth are hidden under the gum line and are not visible.
-Dental x rays help us to see and treat painful dental disease.
+Dental radiographs help us to reveal and treat painful dental disease.
 Below are some examples of the benefits of dental cleaning as well as examples of lesions that would have been missed without dental x rays.

 Come celebrate World Animal Reiki Day at FFVH on February 5th!!
 Shelter Animal Reiki Association (SARA) is promoting World Animal Reiki Day to "To raise awareness around the globe of the healing benefits of Reiki for animals as well as honor all animals as our spiritual teachers."

 We will be providing FREE animal Reiki treatments between 12-4pm!!
 There will be gift bags for dogs and cats and a raffle for great prizes including Animal Reiki books and a free Animal Reiki class with Dr. and Shelley Malek!
 We hope to see you here for Reiki filled fun on February 5th!! #WorldAnimalReikiDay